christyroney/Roney_CSCI2270_FinalProject-/README.md

 I worked alone on this project.

 Contributors:
 Rhonda Hoenigman helped resolve a bug in my code which was causing a seg fault when adding an extra parameter to my movie struct.
+Also, PostRockRaven created an issue for my project that if the user typed in a movie that didn't exist in the list, the code segfaulted.
+Therefore, I fixed this issue by adding a conditional to my driver file.

 Open issues/bugs:
 I have not encountered any bugs with my code, yet I am open to requests involving how to display my list of movies that became books in alphabetical order.